 I tried those mixed feeds.
 The squirrels love them.
 Birds left it.

 I tried meal worms.
 Ended up composting.
 Think you need field birds for them, not woodland.

 Get quality black oil sunflower.
 Budget is a lot of chaff, and not really budget.

 Mix a little nyger seed in with the black oil.
 That way it won’t clump and you will make the Finches happy.

 Get a little fine corn for the Blue Jays and Mourning Doves.
 And Purina dog kibble is a real treat.

 Don’t buy processed suet if you can help it.
 Get suet at the grocery store.
-I did a taste test and real suet won out.
+I did a taste test (well,not me, but let the birds do it) and real suet won out.
 Kinda gross to deal with but come’on, it’s for the birds!
 Even the bear approved.

 Two: How to feed.

 We live in the woods so I don’t mind seed on the ground.
 If you do make sure you have a ground feeder.
 The Jays, Doves, Juncos and Cardinals, seem to prefer ground feeding.
 I rake up the spillings periodically.